 We founded MUCK MEDIA because the four of us love working together.
-We specialize in hard-hitting investigative documentaries and character-driven series.
-Collectively, our work has earned a duPont, a Peabody, a Livingston Award for Young Journalists, an Overseas Press Club Award and several Emmy noms.
-We’ve produced projects for Netflix, VICE, ESPN, Nat Geo, Discovery, Fusion, ABC, etc.
+We specialize in investigative documentaries and character-driven series.
+Collectively, our work has earned a duPont, a Peabody, a Livingston Award for Young Journalists, an Overseas Press Club Award, several Emmy noms, and most recently, the Festival Favorite award from the 2018 Sundance Film Festival for our first feature documentary SCIENCE FAIR.
+We’ve produced projects for Netflix, VICE, ESPN, Nat Geo, Discovery, Fusion, ABC, and others.

 Mariana van Zeller

 Born and raised in Portugal – saudades.
 Moved to New York to attend Columbia University’s Graduate School of Journalism.
 A month into the program, I was reporting live back to Europe on the events of 9/11.
 In 2003, I went undercover to report on Syrian mujahidin crossing into Iraq to fight against the US invasion.
 The story captured the first signs of what would be a growing insurgency.
 Since then: diamonds in Brazil, gold in Colombia; migrants on trains in Mexico and boats in North Africa; Lebanon-Syria-Iraq-Iran; Rape on the Reservation and The OxyContin Express.
 London, Damascus, Rio are some of the places I’ve called home.
 Frequently in transit, but if you catch me at the border, I got visas in my name.
 Portuguese, English, Spanish, Italian and French spoken here.